joshuaeckroth/cse230-website/homework/homework-1.markdown

 ---
 title: Homework 1
-layout: commentable
+layout: default
 ---

 From the book, page 176, question 8.
-Due July 4, 11pm.
+Due Oct 6, 11pm (Thurs).

 Write a program that scores a blackjack hand.
 In blackjack, a player receives from two to five cards.
 The cards 2 through 10 are scored as 2 through 10